xopixel/FlexboxActionGrid/README.md

 # Flexbox Action Grid Tutorial
-How to code an action grid using the flexbox layout—an easy and quick way to create a responsive grid layout on any website with CSS3.
+Code an action grid using the flexbox layout—a easy and quick way to create a responsive grid layout on any website with CSS3.
 This tutorial will feature three action boxes; download, upload, and share.
 They also feature icons from Font Awesome.

 [Read the article](http://xopixel.com/flexbox-action-grid-html5-css3/) on XO PIXEL & [View the demo](http://xopixel.com/demo/Flexbox%20Action%20Grid/)